 One of the primary drivers for the growth of this industry is the concept of alcohol consumption which has penetrated into the culture among the people of developing countries.
-Moreover, the strengthened distribution network adopted by alcohol manufacturers and increasing purchasing power in the developing economies such as Brazil and India are boosting the growth in the industry.
+Moreover, the strengthened distribution network adopted by alcohol manufacturers and increasing purchasing power in developing economies such as Brazil and India are boosting the growth in the industry.

-The Asia Pacific region is expected to be the fastest growing industry and making manufacturers focus on increasing penetrating in the region.
+The Asia Pacific region is expected to be the fastest-growing industry and making manufacturers focus on increasing penetrating in the region.
 According to the latest European health report from the World Health Organization, people in the European Union consume more alcohol than in any other part of the world, drinking an average of 8.71 liters of pure alcohol, per person a year.
 Countries such as Austria, Lithuania, and France are estimated to consume a significant share of the world alcohol produce, followed by the other member states from the union.

 Availability of substitutes such as non-alcoholic beverages and energy drinks pose a significant threat to the industry.
 Health and wellness awareness has started to shape the consumption habits of the consumer.
 Consumers now are more informed than before, and the increased awareness regarding the ill effects of alcoholic beverages may pose a threat to the industry.

-Major players in the industry are forming alliances in order create dominance in the market acquiring a significant share of the industry.
+Major players in the industry are forming alliances in order to create dominance in the market acquiring a significant share of the alcoholic beverage industry.
 For instance, SABMiller, a London-based brewing company has a joint venture with the North American Molson Coors Brewing Company that has acquired a significant industry share in the beer segment, aimed to gain a competitive edge over the players from the developing countries such as India, China, and Brazil.

-The industry is characterized mergers and acquisitions among the top players, making it highly competitive across the globe.
+The industry is characterized by mergers and acquisitions among the top players, making it highly competitive across the globe.
 In October 2015, Dutch beer giant Heineken acquired a majority stake in Slovenian brewer Pivovarna Laško in a reaction to Anheuser-Busch InBev bid to buy its rival SABMiller.

 Heineken is now able to tap the eastern European market selling brands such as Lasko, Lasko Malt, and Pils.
 Moreover, In March 2015, the company announced its plans to invest over USD 470 million to establish a new brewery in northern Mexico to step up its production and supply in the region making it the company’s seventh investment in the country.